 I know not everyone is like me…but I don’t like making dessert.
 I absolutely love having guests over for a meal and relish in planning what to have out for nibbles when they arrive and what to serve for dinner but by the time I get to thinking about making dessert, I’m looking desperately at the dregs of the ice cream pints already in the bottom of my freezer and wondering if it’s socially acceptable to offer up those to my guests.
 (It’s probably not.)

 But if you are able to get your hands on butterfly pea tea, an herbal tea made of dried blue flowers that turn the water a rich, royal blue when steeped, then you can make this sweet, blue coconut rice that will totally provide a wow factor for your guests (or your own eyeballs) without a whole lot of planning.

 I found my supply at a local grocery co-op but butterfly pea tea can also be ordered online.
 (Also found online are a bunch of sites touting the health benefits of drinking the tea but I’m no expert on their validity, nor do I think that there is much flavor that comes with including the tea in this recipe.
-So if you don’t care for blue food, this recipe works perfectly well replacing the tea with water.)
+So if you don’t care for blue rice, this recipe works perfectly well replacing the tea with water.)

-Mango Coconut “Sticky” Rice
+Mango Coconut Sticky Rice Recipe

 (Makes 4 servings)

 - 1 cup jasmine rice*

 - 3/4 cup coconut milk, shaken or stirred